forrestjgq/lsp/thread/pwpt/pthread3.md

 In a complicated program it will usually take some experimentation to get the right balance.
 Your code will be simpler in most cases if you start with large mutexes and then work toward smaller mutexes as experience and performance data show where the heavy contention happens.
 Simple is good.
 Don't spend too much time optimizing until you know there's a problem.

 On the other hand, in cases where you can tell from the beginning that the algorithms will make heavy contention inevitable, don't oversimplify.
 Your job will be a lot easier if you start with the necessary mutexes and data structure design rather than adding them later.
-You will get it wrong sometimes, because, especially when you are working on your first major threaded project, your intuition will not always be correct.
-Wisdom, as they say, comes from experience, and experience comes from lack of wisdom.
+You will get it wrong sometimes, because, especially when you are working on your first major threaded project, your intuition will not always be correct. **Wisdom, as they say, comes from experience, and experience comes from lack of wisdom**(Forrest: I like this).

 ### 3.2.5 Using more than one mutex